ironhack-labs/lab-common-table-expressions-en/README.md

 ## Getting Started

 In this lab you will be working on [main.ipynb](main.ipynb).
-To launch it, first navigate to the directory that contains `main.ipynb` in Terminal, then execute `jupyter notebook`.
+To launch it, first navigate to the `your-code` directory that contains `main.ipynb` in Terminal, then execute `jupyter notebook`.
 In the webpage that is automatically opened, click the `main.ipynb` link to launch it.

 When you are on `main.ipynb`, read the instructions for each cell and provide your answers.
 Edit the jupyter notebook cells and enter your `sql` code within.